Asif12as/NFT_minter_/README.md

 ## Introduction

 This project aims to provide a user-friendly interface for minting Non-Fungible Tokens (NFTs) by leveraging blockchain technology.
-It uses React-Vite for the front-end, Express.js for the back-end, and Stardust for smart contract interactions.
+It uses React-Vite for the front-end, Express.js for the back-end, and Starton for smart contract interactions.
 With this NFT Minter, users can easily create and manage their own unique NFTs.

 ## Features

 - **User-friendly Interface**: The web application offers an intuitive interface for users to mint NFTs without technical expertise.
 - **File Upload**: Users can upload their image or media files to be associated with the NFT.
 - **Custom Metadata**: Users can add custom metadata and attributes to their NFTs.
-- **Stardust Integration**: Smart contracts for NFTs are deployed and managed using the Stardust service.
+- **Starton Integration**: Smart contracts for NFTs are deployed and managed using the Stardust service.
 - **Security**: The application includes CORS handling and Multer for secure file uploads.
 - **Responsive Design**: The website is designed to work seamlessly on various devices and screen sizes.